 What is Inclusive Higher Education?

-Inclusive higher education is an option for students with intellectual and developmental disabilities to attend college.
+Inclusive higher education is an option for students with intellectual disabilities to attend college.
 Inclusive higher education is made for students who may need additional supports to be successful in college.
 Students who attend a college offering inclusive higher education do not need to meet the regular admissions criteria for college, instead they are evaluated on their unique abilities and desire to go to college.

-Three colleges in Colorado have opened their doors to students with intellectual disabilities!
+Four colleges in Colorado have opened their doors to students with intellectual disabilities!

 Pillars of Inclusive Higher Education